 A top example of an OTC medication is the popular pain reliever and fever reducer acetaminophen.
 This drug is purchased by many of the 100 million Americans who are currently suffering with chronic pain.
 Unfortunately, testing of acetaminophen proves it is ineffective regardless the dose used, according to a Swiss big-data study featured in The Lancet.

-Study: Acetaminophen not the right choice for OAacetaminophen
+Study: Acetaminophen not the right choice for OA

 A team of researchers from the University of Bern “found that acetaminophen – also known as paracetamol – was only marginally better than a placebo for treating symptoms of the degenerative joint disease,” reports Medical News Today.